HMV Irish stores shut permanently by receiver

-DUBLIN The receiver at HMVHMV.F, the music and video retailer, permanently shut the group's 16 loss-making Irish stores on Tuesday because of a lack of interest from possible buyers.
+DUBLIN Feb 12 The receiver at HMV, the music and video retailer, permanently shut the group's 16 loss-making Irish stores on Tuesday because of a lack of interest from possible buyers.

 Unlike administration, known as examinership in Ireland, receivership is not aimed at keeping the company operating as a going concern.